Connections-Business-Directory/Toolbar/README.txt

 == Changelog ==

+= 1.2 07/13/2021 =
+* TWEAK: Support the new Taxonomy API.
+Custom Taxonomies will now display in the Manage menu branch.
+* BUG: Fix the link to the Categories admin page, utilizing the Taxonomy API vs a hard coded link.

 = 1.1.1 05/03/2021 =
 * OTHER: Update support links.
 * OTHER: Change `http` to `https` in links.